-Candidates for admission to a program of Graduate Study in Education must submit the appropriate application, including required materials, to the KSC Admissions Office.
+Candidates for admission to a program of Graduate Study in Education must submit the appropriate application, including required materials, to the Graduate Studies Office.
 Furthermore, the following requirements must be met: submission of transcripts for all undergraduate and graduate course work, three letters of recommendation, an admissions essay, and an application fee.
 Applicants with a current official teacher certification from any state Department of Education must include a copy with their application.
 A personal interview is also required to complete the application process.
 Each program or option may specify additional admissions criteria.
 Refer to the specific admissions criteria for each program or option listed on the Application for Graduate Study in Education.

 Applicants must have earned a baccalaureate degree with a minimum 2.5 grade point average for all undergraduate course work or must submit an official score report indicating a performance score at or above the 50th percentile on each of the three subtests of the (General) Graduate Record Exam (GRE).

 Normally, application folders completed by April 1 (fall) and December 1 (spring) will be evaluated for matriculation for the following semester.
 Specific expectations are described on the Graduate Study application form and on the Graduate Studies website (http://sites.keene.edu/gradstudies/).
 Individual programs have target enrollments.
 Keene State College reserves the right to close admissions, irrespective of the stated deadlines.
 Once accepted, students are required to submit a $100 nonrefundable enrollment services fee before matriculation.

 The Graduate Program is administered through the School of Professional and Graduate Studies (PGS) in collaboration with the Education faculty.
 The Registrar’s Office maintains academic records.
 Upon admission to the Graduate Program, and after consultation with the student and Education faculty, each student is assigned an advisor.
 The Graduate Studies Office monitors matriculated student progress through the program.